 Spinal cord compression treatments

-Spinal cord compression is a condition usually referred to as spinal stenosis, which means that the spinal canal has narrowed, causing the spinal cord to become compressed within the canal.
+Spinal cord compression is a condition often related to spinal canal stenosis, or spinal narrowing, which causes the spinal cord to become compressed within the central spinal canal.
 Many times, spinal cord compression is a result of another degenerative spine condition, such as a herniated disc, bulging disc spondylolisthesis or bone spurs.
 These conditions are asymptomatic unless the narrowing spinal canal presses against a nerve root, which will result in local and radiating pain.

-Patients diagnosed with spinal cord compression or spinal stenosis can find relief through conservative, nonsurgical treatments or through minimally invasive stabilization surgery.
-If you have been diagnosed with one of these spine conditions, you should consult your physician for treatment recommendations.
-Your physician can accurately diagnose the location and severity of your condition through an MRI report or CT scan.
-This information will help your physician determine whether you should undergo conservative or surgical treatment for pain relief.
+Patients diagnosed with spinal cord compression or spinal stenosis can often find relief through conservative, nonsurgical treatment, but surgery can become an option.
+If you have been diagnosed with one of these spine conditions, you should consult your doctor for treatment recommendations.
+The following can help you better understand the options available, helping you to be more engaged with this process.

 Conservative treatment for spinal cord compression